MarcMaurits/EHRClustering/README.md

 <h1>EHR Clustering Methodology README</h1>

+<p>Code repository accompanying the publication <a href = "https://doi.org/10.1093/jamia/ocac008"> "A framework for employing longitudinally collected multicenter electronic health records to stratify heterogeneous patient populations on disease history"</a>.</p>

 <h2>Pipeline</h2>
 <p>In order to combat center specific batch effects from driving the clustering more than phenotypic similarity, we apply batch correction with <a href = "https://github.com/immunogenomics/harmony">Harmony</a>.
 We use <a href = "https://github.com/JinmiaoChenLab/Rphenograph">the R implementation of phenograph</a> with default values to construct a knn-graph and to cluster using the Louvain community detection algorithm.
 Clusters are subsequently summarised and visualised using our novel PheSpec compositions (for details, see ["Example PheSpecs"](#example-phespecs) further down).
 In case of expected remaining heterogeneity, clustering can be repeated on individual clusters.
 A standalone PheSpec implementation is currently under development.</p>
 <img src="Images/PipelineFlow.png" width=600>